 Supports Digestive Health

-One concern I would raise about Bloom Greens’ digestive enzyme blend is its inclusion of maltodextrin.
+One concern with Bloom Greens’ digestive enzyme blend is its inclusion of maltodextrin in the majority of its flavors.
 Commonly used to enhance texture, flavor, and shelf life in many foods, maltodextrin has been flagged in some studies for its potential to disrupt the intestinal environment.
-At best, I consider it a filler ingredient, which takes up space in the formula that could be used for superfood ingredients linked to digestive wellness.
+At best, I consider it a filler ingredient, which takes up space in the formula that could be used for superfood ingredients linked to gut health goodness.

 Maintains Energy

-Several of the ingredients in Bloom Greens’ “Green Superfood Blend” help maintain energy.
-Spirulina, a blue-green alga, is packed full of nutrients, including vitamin B6, that may help balance energy levels.
-Spirulina is high in iron, which is involved in various functions, including the transport of oxygen in the blood.
-This is essential for providing energy for daily life.
+Several ingredients in Bloom Greens’ "green superfood blend" may help maintain energy.
+Spirulina, a blue-green algae, is packed full of nutrients, including vitamin B6, that may help balance energy levels.
+Spirulina is also high in iron, which is involved in various functions, including the transport of oxygen in the blood.

-The “Green Superfood” blend also includes organic wheatgrass powder.
-Recent studies suggest that wheatgrass contains antioxidants and proteins that may assist in reducing oxidative stress and support energy-related processes, such as metabolism.
+The blend also includes organic wheatgrass powder, which recent studies suggest contains antioxidants and proteins that may assist in reducing oxidative stress and support energy-related processes, such as metabolism.

-Lastly, Bloom Greens features an “Adaptogenic Blend.”
-While adaptogens are primarily used to help with stress management, they’ve also been shown to support cognitive function and energy levels.
+Lastly, Bloom Greens features an "adaptogenic blend" with ingredients like American ginseng root powder and rhodiola root powder.
+While adaptogens primarily help with stress management, they’ve also been shown to support cognitive function and energy levels.

-Though all of these energy-supporting ingredients are backed by research, effective dosing is a critical factor that’s hard to evaluate with Bloom Greens.
-Without knowing the nutrient quantity and how much each serving delivers on recommended daily values of magnesium and vitamins C, D, and B complex, I’m uncertain whether this greens powder has the ability to help sustain energy.
+Although these energy-supporting ingredients are backed by research, effective dosing is hard to evaluate with Bloom Greens.
+Without knowing how much each serving delivers on the recommended daily values of essential nutrients like magnesium, selenium, folate, and vitamins C, D, and B complex, I’m uncertain whether this greens powder has the ability to sustain energy.

 Helps Immunity

-As mentioned earlier, Bloom organizes its ingredients into various blends.
-However, a downside to this approach is that the specific quantities of each ingredient are not disclosed, leaving customers unaware of how much of each superfood, probiotic, fruit, or vegetable they are consuming per serving.
+Bloom organizes its 30+ ingredients into various blends.
+However, the specific quantities of each ingredient are not disclosed, leaving customers unaware of how much of each superfood, probiotic, fruit, or vegetable they are consuming per serving.

-Bloom Greens contains a fiber blend, green superfood blend, pre- and probiotic blend, fruit and vegetable blend, antioxidant beauty blend, digestive enzyme blend, and adaptogenic blend.
-We’ve already explored the key functions of many of these blends in the health benefits section above, and while some names are self-explanatory, we’ll take a closer look at the blends we haven’t covered yet.
+We’ve already explored key functions of many of these blends in the section above, so let’s take a closer look at the blends we haven’t covered yet.

 Fiber Blend

 The fiber blend includes 1.6 grams of chicory root, organic flaxseed, and apple fruit powder.
-Each of these ingredients offers an array of health benefits.
 Chicory can help with healthy digestion and regular appetite, while flaxseed is a rich source of omega-3 fatty acids.
 Although 1.6 grams of fiber won’t meet your entire daily fiber requirement, it contributes about 6–8% of the recommended amount.

 Antioxidant Blend

-One way Bloom Greens stands out among other green powders is its taste.
-While many green powders have an earthy or grassy flavor, Bloom Greens masks the taste of leafy greens with bright, fruity flavors.
-Customers can choose from eight varieties: mango, strawberry kiwi, berry, coconut, orange passionfruit, citrus, pineapple, and original.
-Bloom Greens also includes stevia, adding another touch of sweetness to the blend.
+Bloom Greens stands out among other green powders for its taste.
+Customers can choose from ten varieties, including Peach, Mango, Berry, and Original.
+While many green powders have an earthy or grassy flavor, Bloom Greens masks the taste of leafy greens with its bright, fruity flavors.
+Bloom Greens uses stevia (Reb A), adding another touch of sweetness to the blend.

-If you're concerned that this greens powder might taste too much like greens, don’t be.
-When I tried Bloom Greens, I purchased both the Mango and Original flavors.
-Although both had a slight grassy smell, the Mango flavor effectively masked the taste of greens.
-However, both flavors were too sweet for my liking.
-I tried mixing them with water (still too sweet) and in a smoothie (which made them marginally less sweet).
+With Bloom Greens, I tried both the Mango and Original flavors.
+Although both had a grassy smell, the Mango flavor effectively masked the taste of greens.
+However, both flavors were too sweet for my liking, regardless of whether I mixed them in water or my smoothie.

-After checking out some reviews online, it seemed like many other consumers took issue with the taste of the product.
+After checking some online reviews, it seemed like many other consumers took issue with the excessive sweetness.
 “It has that strong fake sweetener aftertaste that I personally can’t stand,” one user wrote.
 “You can’t really mask it with a smoothie, etc. I wish it just was fully unsweetened!”

 As for the greens’ mixability?
 I would recommend using a shaker.
 If you simply use a spoon to stir up the greens, there will be clumps and sediment at the bottom of your drink.

-Another user mentioned, “For me, it caused severe bloat.
-It is labeled gluten-free, however, it seems that it is not 100% gluten-free because it definitely caused really severe bloating for me.”
+One user mentioned, “For me, it caused severe bloat.
+It is labeled gluten-free, however, it seems that it is not 100% gluten-free because it definitely caused really severe bloating for me."
+Since Bloom is listed as gluten-free, it’s possible this consumer is reacting instead to the product’s prebiotics.
+These should go away on their own as your body adapts to the supplement's fiber content and ingredients.
+If the effects persist or worsen, see your physician.

 Is Bloom Greens Worth It?

-Every individual has different preferences and health goals.
-But if a client were to ask if I recommend this product, I would point them toward other superfood powders due to these gaps.
+I understand that every individual has different preferences and health goals.
+But if a client were to ask if I recommend this product, I would point them toward other superfood powders.
 At the end of the day, Bloom Greens’ taste, trendiness, and viral appeal do not outweigh my priorities for more substantial nutritional support.

 FAQs about Bloom Greens